MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## How do I sign in to this app?

-If your organization already has AD RMS on-premises (with the mobile device extension) or Azure RMS, you can use your credentials to sign in.
+If your organization already has AD RMS on-premises (with the mobile device extension) or uses the Azure Rights Management service, you can use your credentials to sign in.
 If not, you can sign up for a free new account by using the [Azure Rights Management page](https://portal.office.com/signup?sku=rms&ru=https%3A%2F%2Fportal.azurerms.com%2F%23%2Fdownload).

 ## Can I sign up with my personal email address, such as a Hotmail or Gmail account?